dotnet/docs-maui/docs/whats-new/dotnet-9.md

 <RuntimeIdentifiers Condition="$([MSBuild]::GetTargetPlatformIdentifier('$(TargetFramework)')) == 'android'">android-arm;android-arm64;android-x86;android-x64</RuntimeIdentifiers>
 ```

-### Android Marshal Methods
+### Android marshal methods

-Improvements to Android Marshal Methods in .NET 9, has made the feature work more reliably in applications but is not yet the default.
+Improvements to Android marshal methods in .NET 9 has made the feature work more reliably in applications but is not yet the default.
 Enabling this feature has resulted in a [~10% improvement in performance in a test app](https://github.com/dotnet/android/commit/a9706b6ef0429250ecaf1e500d77cd19e94e2eb5).

-Android Marshal Methods can be enabled in your project file (*.csproj*) via the `$(AndroidEnableMarshalMethods)` property:
+Android marshal methods can be enabled in your project file (*.csproj*) via the `$(AndroidEnableMarshalMethods)` property:

 ```xml
 <PropertyGroup>